mrpascal1/mrpascal1.github.io/_posts/2024-01-01-how-large-language-models-work.md

 ## 1. Historical context: n-grams, RNNs, attention

-Early language models counted sequences of words (**n-grams**) under a **Markov assumption**, e.g. $P(w_n \mid w_{1:n-1}) \approx P(w_n \mid w_{n-1})$ for bigrams.
+Early language models counted sequences of words (**[n-grams](https://en.wikipedia.org/wiki/N-gram)**) under a **Markov assumption**, e.g. $P(w_n \mid w_{1:n-1}) \approx P(w_n \mid w_{n-1})$ for bigrams.
 Such models assign probabilities by frequency counts, but suffer from data sparsity and cannot capture long-range context.

-Neural methods replaced this with **recurrent neural networks (RNNs)**, where each token is processed sequentially through hidden states.
-Vanilla RNNs (and LSTMs/GRUs) learned distributed representations of history and could (in theory) model long context, but in practice are slow to train and suffer from vanishing gradients over long sequences.
+Neural methods replaced this with **[recurrent neural networks (RNNs)](https://en.wikipedia.org/wiki/Recurrent_neural_network)**, where each token is processed sequentially through hidden states.
+Vanilla RNNs (and [LSTMs](https://en.wikipedia.org/wiki/Long_short-term_memory)/GRUs) learned distributed representations of history and could (in theory) model long context, but in practice are slow to train and suffer from vanishing gradients over long sequences.

-To improve capacity, attention mechanisms were introduced (e.g. **Bahdanau et al.** 2015) in RNN sequence-to-sequence models, allowing the decoder to *focus on* relevant parts of the input.
+To improve capacity, [attention mechanisms](https://en.wikipedia.org/wiki/Attention_(machine_learning)) were introduced (e.g. **Bahdanau et al.** 2015) in RNN sequence-to-sequence models, allowing the decoder to *focus on* relevant parts of the input.
 In **"Attention Is All You Need" (Vaswani et al. 2017)**, the authors abandoned recurrence entirely and built an architecture solely from *self-attention* and feed-forward layers.
 In a transformer encoder, each token **attends to all others** in the sequence, enabling parallel processing and capturing global context.
 This innovation underlies modern LLMs.
-Transformer-like models (GPT, BERT, etc.) quickly surpassed RNNs on benchmarks such as GLUE, translation, and question answering.
+Transformer-like models (GPT, [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)), etc.) quickly surpassed RNNs on benchmarks such as GLUE, translation, and question answering.

 ---